ANALYSIS-Bearish fundamentals, buoyant charts complicate outlook for US stocks

 GRAPHIC: Stocks get pricierhttps://tmsnrt.rs/3KW30d8

-(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Muralikumar Anantharaman)
+(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili, Muralikumar Anantharaman and Nick Zieminski)

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 332 219 1971; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))